 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-COMBO, a MATLAB library which includes routines for ranking, unranking, enumerating and randomly selecting balanced sequences, cycles, graphs, Gray codes, subsets, partitions, permutations, restricted growth functions, Pruefer codes and trees.
+combo, a MATLAB code which includes routines for ranking, unranking, enumerating and randomly selecting balanced sequences, cycles, graphs, Gray codes, subsets, partitions, permutations, restricted growth functions, Pruefer codes and trees.

-QUAD_MESH_ORDER1_DISPLAY, a MATLAB program which plots piecewise constant data associated with a mesh of quadrilaterals;
+quad_mesh_order1_display, a MATLAB code which plots piecewise constant data associated with a mesh of quadrilaterals;

-SUBSET, a MATLAB library which enumerates, generates, ranks and unranks combinatorial objects including combinations, Gray codes, index sets, partitions, permutations, subsets, and trees.
+subset, a MATLAB code which enumerates, generates, ranks and unranks combinatorial objects including combinations, Gray codes, index sets, partitions, permutations, subsets, and trees.